 Los Suyates, espresso from Nicaragua

 One of the goals of our work in Nicaragua is to also show coffees from neighboring farms and friends of our partners.
-Mario Gonzalez from Finca Los Suyates is a long-time friend of Claudia and Tim from BridAzul, attaches great importance to the uniformity of his coffees and has been successful at the Cup of Excellence several times.
+Mario Gonzalez from Finca Los Suyates is a long-time friend of Claudia and Tim from BridAzul, places great value on the uniformity of his coffee and has already won several Cup of Excellence titles.
 This Catimor lot was processed by Tim and, similar to our Doña Margarita Espresso, shows lush fruity notes, is heavily floral like a magnolia, with a deep chocolate undertone and a velvety texture.

 Origin: Finca Los Suyates Dipilto, Nicaragua